Friday, February 28, 2025

 Friday, February 14, 2025

-Adapted from African History Extra in "The Empire of Samori Ture on the Eve of Colonisation" by Isaac Samuel / zoom
+Adapté from African History Extra, "The Empire of Samori Ture on the Eve of Colonisation" by Isaac Samuel / zoom

-The changes that have taken place in the 50 years since a cowrie currency has been allowed lead to a fifth column of grain-producing, slave-owning "Sonnangui."
+The changes that have taken place in the 50 years since the cowrie currency adoption have brought the appearance of a new social class of grain-producing, slave-owning "Sonnangui."

 They are "indigenous people [...] who have adopted the language the customs, the ways and the external aspects of the Dyulas' religion while keeping the Senufo tattoos [...]